 Spider Web Pancakes

-As you can see from the picture, my pancake art skills need a little more practice!
-Luckily most kids don't mind and crazy looking webs can actually add to the fun.
+As evident from the image, my pancake art skills could use a bit more honing!
+Fortunately, most children tend to be forgiving, and the whimsical, haphazard web designs can actually add to the fun.

-Heat a non-stick frying pan over medium heat and brush the pan with coconut oil.
+Heat a non-stick frying pan or hot griddle over medium heat and brush the pan with oil.

-- FILL: When the web is nearly set spoon the plain batter over the top.
+- Fill: When the web is nearly set spoon the lighter batter over the top.

-- FLIP: Cook until bubbles appear on the surface (image 2) then flip and cook the other side until golden (usually around 1 - 1 ½ minutes).
+- Flip: Cook pancakes until bubbles appear on the surface (image 2) then flip and cook the other side until golden brown (usually around a couple of minutes)

 Monster Pancakes

-Turn spinach pancakes into one and two-eyed monsters by simply adding edible candy eyes.
-If you don't think these are bright enough, or you don't like the idea of spinach in pancakes then just make your favourite pancake batter and add some green colouring.
+Turn spinach pancakes into charming one and two-eyed monsters by simply adding edible candy eyes.
+If the idea of spinach in pancakes doesn't quite appeal to you, or if you'd like your monsters to be even more vibrant, you can opt for your favourite pancake recipe and introduce some green food colouring.
+For extra fun, consider making some spooky orange and black pancakes.

 CHOKING HAZARD: Please note that the edible eyes are a choking hazard.
-If making for children under 4, a safer option would be to use a white chocolate button topped with a smaller dark chocolate drop.
+If you are preparing these for children under 4, it's advisable to use a safer alternative by using white chocolate buttons topped with smaller chocolate chips.

-I served this with "blood red" raspberry chia jam.
+I served this with "blood red" raspberry chia jam for a ghoulish touch.

 Blood Knife Pancakes

-Make a stack of your favourite pancakes, stick a knife on top (I used a kid cutting knife) and add some "blood" to turn them into Halloween style pancakes.
-For the blood, I cooked some frozen raspberries until they were soft and broken down into a chunky sauce.
-You could use a jam or puree.
+Make a stack of your favourite pancakes and stick a knife in the top, pushing it down through the stack (I opted for a kid-cutting knife).
+To complete the Halloween theme, drizzle some "blood" over the stack.
+To achieve the blood effect, I cooked some frozen raspberries until they were softened and broken down into a thick, chunky sauce.
+You could use chia jam or raspberry puree for a similarly creepy effect

 Halloween Cookie Cutter Pancakes (Ghost, Pumpkin & Witches Hat)